 Meet Swarnalatha Madupu: Principal Statistical Programmer

-"As a statistical programmer, whatever analysis we do potentially impacts patient life, which motivates me to do work to the best of my ability.
-Being aware of this influence on a patient's life gives me great work satisfaction."
+"As a statistical programmer whatever analysis we do can directly impact the patient.
+This motivates me to work to the best of my ability.
+Being aware of this influence on a patient's life gives me great job satisfaction."

 - Please introduce yourself and your role at Parexel.

 Hello, I am Swarnalatha Madupu, I have over 14 years of experience in the pharma industry as a Statistical Programmer.
 I studied for my master’s degree in Statistics from Osmania University, Hyderabad in 2006.
 I then started my career as a SAS Programmer in SRISTEK PVT LTD in 2006 and worked there for 6 years.
 Later, I moved to NOVARTIS Healthcare in 2013 and worked there as a Senior Statistical programmer for 5 years.
 I joined Parexel as a Principal Statistical Programmer in 2018 and I now support the Functional Service Provider (FSP) team and work directly with clients.